-- For those wondering whether to sell depreciated stocks or other securities they hold as a result of the difficult stock market climate this year, instead of simply absorbing the loss at this time, sell them, taking the tax deduction for the loss, and give the proceeds to charity.
+- If you are wondering what to do with depreciated stocks or other securities you hold, sell them, take the tax deduction for the loss, and give the proceeds to charity.
 The tax benefit from the charitable donation may further offset any other capital gains.

 - If you would like to make a contribution and receive a charitable income tax deduction this year, but can’t afford to give up the income from a particular asset, consider a life-income gift – a charitable gift annuity or charitable trust.
 Based on your age and IRS calculations, you could receive income for life for yourself and/or another individual, and receive a charitable income tax deduction as well.

 - If you have a vacation home or other real estate you are not using, plan now for a gift of the property next year and you may not only avoid any capital gains tax, but also receive a charitable deduction for the property’s full fair-market value.